 - Read: 10 MB/s, 100 times/s

-- When writing logs, if the API consistently reports error code 403 or 500, use the Logstore CloudMonitor to view the traffic and status code and determine whether you need to increase the number of shards.
+- If the error code 403 or 500 is frequently returned when you write data through API, you can use the monitoring feature to view the write traffic and the service status of the Logstore.
+Then you can determine whether to increase the number of shards.

 - For read/write operations that exceed the capacities of shards, best efforts are attempted to provide the needed services, but the quality is not guaranteed.